captn3m0/codechef/_problems/easy/NOCODING.md

 - Increment Instruction: Increment the value in buffer.
 - Print Instruction: Print the value from buffer.

 The buffer stores a single integer between 0 and 25, both inclusive.
-If the value in the buffer is x, the increment instruction makes the value (x+1), if x < 25.
+If the value in the buffer is x, the increment instruction makes the value (x+1), if x &lt; 25.
 At x = 25 the increment instruction makes the value 0.

 Load Instruction can be used to load any value between 0 and 25 (inclusive) into the buffer.